fermga/TNFR-LFS/README.md

 # TNFR × LFS Toolkit

-TNFR × LFS is the analysis and automation toolkit that operationalises the **Fractal-Resonant Telemetry Analytics for Live for Speed** proposal and the **Fractal-Resonant Nature Theory (TNFR)**.
-While the theory describes the conceptual foundations (symbols, structural operators and the ΔNFR/ΔSi metrics), the package provides reproducible implementations to instrument those ideas within telemetry workflows.
+TNFR × LFS is the analysis and automation toolkit that operationalises the **Live for Speed** racing simulator and the **Fractal-Resonant Nature Theory (TNFR)**.
+While the theory describes the conceptual foundations (symbols, structural operators and the ΔNFR/ΔSi metrics), the package provides reproducible implementations to instrument those ideas within telemetry workflows for LFS.

 ## Quickstart